top of page

 Rule of thirds

-This is a very basic rule of thumb in photography and one of the first ones taught in photography schools.
+One of the basic compositional rules in photography and one of the first ones taught in photography schools.
+This is a composition guide that most beginners are aware of.
 The rule of thirds is created by utilizing a very important mathematical number that is often found in nature, the Golden Ratio ( represented by the Greek letter phi 'φ', as Pythagoras and Euclid were the first mathematicians known to experiment with this number ).
 This number is φ = 1.61803398875 which we see in natural patterns all around us, such as in plants, shells, music, and almost everything.
 We can see it in the ratios of our arms, fingers, legs, and everywhere else in the human body.

 Side mathematical note: In mathematics, two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.
 Expressed algebraically, for quantities a and b with a>b>0